 - gain a comprehensive overview on the history of electoral observation

-acquire thorough knowledge of international legal standards, observation methodology, missions functioning (short term observation) and media monitoring
+- acquire thorough knowledge of international legal standards, observation methodology, missions functioning (short term observation) and media monitoring

 - develop theoretical and practical skills which will be an asset in case of further applications as international observers

 - apply as qualified short term observer (STO) in any election observation missions

-The course adresses all participants who are interested in deepening their knowledge on the functioning of an electoral observation mission from a multi-disciplinary approach.
+The course addresses all participants who are interested in deepening their knowledge on the functioning of an electoral observation mission from a multi-disciplinary approach.
 It is specifically aimed at training civilian staff in election observation missions at the start of their career (i.e. short term observers).
 Selected applicants will become aware of the role, tasks and status of international observers, and will be given a theoretical and practical training on election observation and election observation missions functioning.
 The course also provides thorough knowledge of international legal standards, observation methodology and missions functioning that might be of interest to political experts, analysts, journalists, consultants and researchers.